halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

     Metric: Connections

 #### Client Body Timeout
-This option specify the timeout for receiving the request body.
+This option sets the maximum time allowed for receiving the request body from the client.
+If the request body is not fully received within this timeframe, the connection will be closed.

     Accepted values: Integer